fission/fission/README.md

 Fission is extensible to any language; the core is written in Go, and language-specific parts are isolated in something called _environments_ (more below).
-Fission currently supports NodeJS, Python, Ruby, Go, PHP, Bash, and any Linux executable, with more languages coming soon.
+Fission currently supports NodeJS(a server-side scripting language), Python, Ruby, Go, PHP(Hypertext Preprocessor), Bash, and any Linux executable, with more languages coming soon.

 Table of Contents
 =================